SandowMichaelMa/Hubspot-Workflow-Custom-Code/README.md

 ## Process
 The actions are broken into four steps with each step performing a specific task.
 The reason to break it apart is to ensure we never run into the 20 second execution time or the memory limit of an action.

+### Trigger
+The workflow trigger is:

+PIPELINE is any of X
+AND
+At least one associated LINE ITEM has
+Product Channel is any of Print

 ### Step 1
 This step retrieves all the LINE ITEMS, CONTACTS and COMPANIES from the DEAL and stores them into variables (outputFields) that will be accessable to the rest of the workflow.